 eugh.
 It’s like.
 Honey.
 But it’s a sort of rust red and it smells like.
 Gah.
 Sort of musty, almost damp, you know?
 Like an old bedroom that’s been sealed shut for a really long time.

 Faithful listeners.
+The phone in the studio is ringing.
+The phone I was sure wasn’t not here moments ago is ringing.
 I don’t know what to do.
 Should I answer?
 Perhaps not.
 And yet… And yet.
 Oh, I’m just going to do it!

 ANNA: Sam, what the hell are you doing?!